tindandelion/rust-text-compression/_posts/2025-03-19-optimize-encoding.md

 Current version of the program is available on GitHub under the [tag 0.0.10][tag-0.0.10].

-While I was experimenting with different optimizations for the core algorithm, I introduced quite a bit of complexity to the code, trying to support different implementations, collecting additional data, etc. Now that I'm done with those experiments, it's time to revisit the code and do some housekeeping, removing the pieces that are no longer needed.
+While I was experimenting with different optimizations for the core algorithm, I introduced quite a bit of complexity to the code, trying to support different implementations, collecting additional data, etc. Now that I'm done with those experiments, it's time to [revisit the code and do some housekeeping][next-post], removing the pieces that are no longer needed.

 [prev-post]: {{site.baseurl}}/{% post_url 2025-03-08-substring-map %}
 [find-match-0.0.9]: https://github.com/tindandelion/rust-text-compression/blob/0.0.9/src/encoding_table.rs#L26